Ayush8120/COAT/README.md

 > play around, create more variables, go for more comprehensive reward structures, go in any depth you wish.
 Let's create more agents capable of physical commonsense reasoning!
 ----------------------------------------------------------------------------------------------------------------

-PS: If you need any help experimenting with this data or curating your own datasets, feel free to open a pull request.
+PS: If you need any help experimenting with this data or curating your own datasets, feel free to create an Issue.